Paris Saint-Germain FC: Iconic shirts

 For its first three seasons, Paris Saint-Germain's home shirt was red with blue and white detailing on the sleeves and collar to unify the club's three colours: the red and blue of Paris and the white of Saint-Germain-en-Laye.
 During the 2010–11 season, PSG wore a red shirt for home matches to mark its 40th anniversary.
-French fashion designer Daniel Hechter took over as president of PSG in 1973, and designed the club's traditional home kit that same year: a blue shirt with a red vertical stripe flanked by two thinner white stripes (blue-white-red-white-blue).
+French fashion designer Daniel Hechter took over as president of PSG in 1973, and designed the club's traditional home kit that same year: a blue shirt with a red vertical stripe flanked by two thinner white stripes (blue–white–red–white–blue).

 PSG's three most iconic shirts.

 First worn in the 1973–74 season, the so-called "Hechter shirt" has remained PSG's classic identity ever since.
 The famous shirt was debuted against Red Star in November 1973.
 This was also the club's first match at the Parc des Princes.
 PSG won 3–1 with Othniel Dossevi scoring the club's first goal in a Hechter shirt.
 PSG stars from the 1990s and 2000s such as Raí, Ronaldinho and Pauleta are associated with this kit.
-In it, the club reached five consecutive European semi-finals between 1993 and 1997, lifted the UEFA Cup Winners' Cup in 1996 and achieved eight consecutive victories against arch-rivals Marseille between 2002 and 2004.
+In it, the club reached five consecutive European semi-finals between 1993 and 1997, lifted the UEFA Cup Winners' Cup in 1996 and achieved eight consecutive victories against arch-rivals Olympique de Marseille between 2002 and 2004.

-It is generally believed that Hechter based his design on the red and white jersey of Ajax, the dominant team in Europe at the time, but with the French flag in mind.
-Hechter himself has denied this, stating that he was inspired by the Ford Mustang.
-He transposed the car's hood stripes onto the jersey and used the three club colours.
-Hechter's jersey has two alternate versions: the "Reverse Hechter" (red-white-blue-white-red), introduced in the 1974–75 season season, and the "White Hechter" (white-blue-red-blue-white), which debuted in the 1994–95 season.
+It is commonly believed that Hechter based his design on the red-and-white jersey worn by Ajax, the dominant European club at the time.
+Hechter himself denied this, stating that he was inspired by the Ford Mustang, transposing the car's hood stripes onto the jersey and using the club's three colors.
+The design has two alternate versions: the "Reverse Hechter" (red–white–blue–white–red), introduced in the 1974–75 season, and the "White Hechter" (white–blue–red–blue–white), which debuted in the 1994–95 season.

 However, it was in the club's most distinctive away kit that fans saw PSG's first great team, who won their first Coupe de France titles in 1982 and 1983, enjoyed their first European campaign in 1983, and clinched their first Ligue 1 crown in 1986.
 The shirt was white with blue and red vertical stripes down the left side.
 Like Hechter's shirt, it debuted in the 1973–74 season as the away kit.
 Promoted by PSG president Francis Borelli, the white shirt was the club's home identity from 1981 to 1990.
 Now known as the "Borelli shirt", it is synonymous with 1980s PSG legends such as Safet Sušić, Luis Fernández and Dominique Bathenay.